Ripperox/quadb/README.md

-Questions 1-13 for assignement given
+Questions 1-13 for assignment given for Blockchain Developer Internship role